Department of Land, Air and Water Resources - University of California, Davis

 3. Jesus, the way, truth, life, and hypotenuse Y = X

 Explains, based on generic models of division and turbulence, that Jesus Christ is certainly the way, the truth and the life; and also the straight hypotenuse with equation Y = X that takes us to the Origin, God the Father (Jn 14:6).
-Argues that living in a loving and saintly manner, striving for uniformity and away from the dust of division, is our best option.
+Argues that living in a loving and saintly manner, striving for uniformity and away from the dust and thorns of division, is our best option.

 4. Turbulence and the Bible

 Illustrates that Sacred Scripture contrasts calmness with turbulence in order to define our options.
 Explains how, using such a symbolism, God invites us to conversion, rectitude, and the unity of love.
-Reminds us of actions we may take in order to experience balance in our lives.
+Reminds us of actions we may take in order to experience true balance in our lives.

 5. The deterministic nature of chaos